 Reducing Your Risk of Ovarian Cancer

-At this time, there are no specific guidelines for the prevention of ovarian cancer because the cause is unknown; however, women who have had children and who have breastfed them are at lower risk for developing ovarian cancer.
-Genetic testing may help identify patients who should consider having a salpingo-oophorectomy .
+At this time, there are no specific guidelines for the prevention of ovarian cancer because the cause is unknown.
+However, women who have had children and who have breastfed them are at lower risk for developing ovarian cancer.
+Genetic testing may help identify women who should consider having a salpingo-oophorectomy.
 This procedure involves removing both ovaries and the fallopian tubes.
-It may be done, in some cases, to prevent ovarian cancer in high-risk women, such as:
+In some cases, this may be done to prevent ovarian cancer in high-risk women.
+This may include:

 - Women with a first degree relative with ovarian or breast cancer

 - Women who have had breast cancer before age 40

 - Women who test positive for a genetic mutation (BRCA1 or BRCA2)

 - Have an annual health checkup with a pelvic exam.

 - Eat a low-fat diet that includes lots of fruits and vegetables.

 - Maintain a healthy weight so the doctor can easily feel your ovaries.

 - Talk to your doctor about whether aspirin would help lower your risk of ovarian cancer.